 Based on the works of Maria Montessori, this system of education is both a philosophy of child development and a rationale for guiding such growth.
 It is focused on the child's developmental need for freedom within limits, as well as, a carefully prepared environment which guarantees exposure to materials and experiences.
 Through this, the child develops intelligence as well as physical and psychological abilities.
 It is designed to take full advantage of the child's desire to learn and their unique ability to develop their own capabilities.
 The child needs adults to expose him to the possibilities of his life, but the child must determine his response to those possibilities.

 The main premises of Montessori education are:

 The child has a deep love and need for purposeful work.
-Their works, however, not as an adult for completion of a job, but the sake of an activity itself.
+They work, however, not as an adult does, but the for the sake of the activity itself.
 It is this activity which enables them to accomplish their most important goal: the development of themselves - their mental, physical, and psychological powers.